-Like blogs and social media, YouTube gives educators direct access to the latest trends in learning.
+Like websites and blogs and social media, YouTube gives educators direct access to the latest trends in learning.

-Whether Project-Based Learning videos from Edutopia, or videos reconsidering learning spaces or even videos demonstrating real-world curiosity and exploration, YouTube is a veritable cinema of education drama, ideas, hyperbole, and thought.
+Whether Project-Based Learning videos or videos reconsidering learning spaces or even videos demonstrating real-world curiosity and exploration, YouTube is a veritable cinema of education drama, ideas, hyperbole, and thought.

-We are all familiar with the typical YouTube video about education–dramatic music, carefully chosen statistics, serious-speaking experts, and a title that “sells.”
+We are all familiar with the typical YouTube video about education–dramatic music, carefully chosen statistics, serious-speaking experts, and a title that ‘sells.’
 But while the data in such videos is often unsubstantiated, the themes difficult to follow, and the arguments dominated by pathos, the end result has been constant access to some of the most important new ideas in education, and in a highly-consumable fashion (see also How To YouTube Your Classroom).

 The Top 10 Videos About Learning From The YouTube Age

-1. In this classic treatise on learning, Ken Robinson eloquently describes a system of education that’s got everything exactly backwards.
+In this now-classic treatise on learning, Ken Robinson eloquently describes a system of education that’s got everything exactly backward.
 If it didn’t change the way you viewed learning, you were already ahead of the curve.

-8. Cornel West discusses how intellectuals have betrayed the poor, and does so with brutal honesty.
-This may not be a “fun” video to watch, but spend some time in schools in economically-depressed areas, and then watch it again.
+Cornel West discusses how intellectuals have betrayed the poor–and he does so with brutal honesty.
+This may not be a ‘fun’ video to watch, but spend some time in schools in economically-depressed areas, and then watch it again.

-10. The shift explored here from formal to informal learning is an underrated concept that must be taken seriously by academic institutions and communities and families alike.
-This isn’t a proposal, but an observation to what’s already happening.
-How can schools and “academic achievement” be re-thought in light of this reality?
+The shift explored here from formal to informal learning is an underrated concept that must be taken seriously by academic institutions and communities and families alike.
+This isn’t a proposal, but an observation of what’s already happening.
+How can schools and ‘academic achievement’ be re-thought in light of this reality?